JasperV/maf-cli/README.md

 To use this module with an already existing app, simply move that app out of the MAF3 SDK folder into it's own and run `maf init` on it.

 As as shorthand you could run `curl -L  git.io/maf-cli | bash` from within your project folder.
 And then run `maf init`.

+### Moving from maf3-sdk to maf-cli

+If you are accustomed to working with the maf3-sdk then working with the maf-cli should be transparent.
+A lot of things are now handled for you.
+You can now depend your project on the maf-cli vs. running your app within the maf3-sdk.
+All apps from the maf3-sdk are included.
+As well as any dependencies.
+Your index.html file is no longer required.
+Any configuration you might have in there can be copied over to your maffile (.mafrc.js).
+Declaring your app, categories and ui is no longer required.

 ## ⚙️ Configuration